Fidel-C/fastapi-content-manger/readme.txt

-Privileges: View posts (no ability to react or update) Also includes Oauth2 based authentication sys includes speed in baseenpoint(/) and (/posts/) limiting and CSRF protection includes unit tests for the main endpoints in auth and posts subapps
+Privileges: View posts (no ability to react or update) Also includes Oauth2 based authentication sys includes speed in base endpoint(/) and get_posts endpoint (/posts/) limiting and CSRF protection includes unit tests for the main endpoints in auth and posts subapps